PGelss/scikit_tt/README.md

 ## 7. Examples

 Numerical experiments from different application areas are included in **scikit_tt**.
-For instance, the application of the TT format to the chemical master equation, heterogeneous catalytic process, fluid dynamics, and molecular dynamics can be found in the directory scikit_tt/examples.
+For instance, the application of the TT format to the chemical master equation, heterogeneous catalytic process, fluid dynamics, and molecular dynamics can be found in the directory *examples*.

 **TODO: _revise code_**